faboosh/boosh.js/README.md

 # What is boosh.js?
-Boosh.js is a small frontend framework built purely for educational purposes
+Boosh.js is a small frontend framework with no dependencies built purely for educational purposes

 ## Current features
 * Component based architecture